-Liraglutide injection controls diabetes but does not cure it.
+Liraglutide injection (Victoza) controls diabetes but does not cure it.
 Continue to use liraglutide injection even if you feel well.
 Do not stop using liraglutide injection without talking to your doctor.

 You will need to buy needles separately.
 Ask your doctor or pharmacist what type of needles you will need to inject your medication.
 Be sure to read and understand the manufacturer's instructions for injecting liraglutide using the pen.
 Also make sure you know how and when to set up a new pen, and what to do if you drop your pen.
 If you are blind or have poor eyesight and cannot read the dose counter on the pen, do not use this pen without help.
 Ask your doctor or pharmacist to show you how to use the pen.
 Follow the directions carefully.